Acetonen/Interkamen_career/README.md

 Admin user include in test data file.
 To log in program:
 Username: admin
-Password: 0000
+Password: admin
 ### 2. Main menu
 ![main_menu](readme_screenshots/main_menu.png)

 In header of main menu you may see different remainder that depend on user 'access'.

-From this menu you have access to different sub-menus (depend on user access) and basic functions such are: [6] - 'workers telephone numbers', [7] - 'change password', [8] - 'exit program'.
+From this menu you have access to different sub-menus (depend on user access) and basic functions such are:

+[7] - 'workers telephone numbers',
+[8] - 'shifts calendar'
+[9] - 'change password',
+[10] - 'showing news'
+[11] - 'career status'
+[12] - 'exit program'.

 Red menus are 'admin-only'

 ### 3. Admin menus
 ![admin_menu](readme_screenshots/admin_menu.png)